 AB 705 is now in the Senate where it passed through the Business and Professions Committee on consent.
-The bill will now be considered by the Senate Appropriations Committee.
+The bill also passed the Appropriations Committee and the Senate Floor on consent.
+The bill is now on the Governor's desk awaiting signature.